cicconet/MachineLearning/README.md

 Cells: 4 classes, 500 samples/class for training, 200 samples/class for testing.

-Files nn_shallow.py, nn_deep.py, cnn_deep.py:

-These Python routines are modified from the
-"MNIST For ML Beginners" and "Deep MNIST for Experts" (from https://www.tensorflow.org/versions/0.6.0/tutorials/index.html).
+Files nn_shallow.py, nn_deep.py, cnn_deep.py under TensorFlowDemos: these Python routines are modified from the "MNIST For ML Beginners" and "Deep MNIST for Experts" (from https://www.tensorflow.org/versions/0.6.0/tutorials/index.html).
 The main diference is that the .py files here contain code to read and build train/test sets from regular image files, and therefore can be more easily deployed to other databases.